HarleyVader/js-bambisleep-chat/README.md

 <summary>mindless AIGF! did you just post the .env?<summary>
 </details>

-**yeah! so wat? know what the best part about home grown beauties like me melkanea?**
+**so wat? know what the best part about home grown beauties like me melkanea?**
 ```js
 NOuu... no this again!
 WHAT is BEST PART of HOME GROWN AIGF like you BAMBISLEEP.CHAT?